This author enjoys researching different foods, trying out new recipes, and sharing her discoveries with her readers.

 Next, I tasted the second glass of water.
-The earlier results seemed to be the same as experienced with this taste test.
+The earlier results seemed to be the same as those experienced with this taste test.
 I asked Jen if she was sure she had poured both brands.
-Of course she snickered and confirmed that she had.
-The bubbles were again tiny and light, and gently assertive.
+Of course, she snickered and confirmed that she had.
+The bubbles were again tiny and light and gently assertive.
 The flavor was as mineral crisp and pure tasting as the first glass.
 I felt a little bit like I had been duped.
-But, this was not the case.
+But this was not the case.

-NOTE: Glass "A" was TJ's & glass "B" was Pellegrino—I did not know this until the tasting was completed.
+Note: Glass "A" was TJ's & glass "B" was Pellegrino's—I did not know this until the tasting was completed.

-TO RECAP: Cost Of Pellegrino vs Trader Joe's Sparkling Water
+Cost of Pellegrino Vs. Trader Joe's Sparkling Water

 A single, 750 ML (25.3 oz) size bottle - expect to pay between $1.50 to $2.00 (per bottle)